 What is SGX Nifty?

-Full form of SGX Nifty is Singapore Nifty – it is just derivative of CNX Nifty.
+The full form of SGX Nifty is Singapore Nifty – it is just a derivative of CNX Nifty.
 In recent times it has gor prominace as it has more trading hours – trading starts before Indian Markets open & closes after that.
-So if there is a major news & that may impact market – people start looking or big investors start trading on SGX Nifty.
+So if there is major news & that may impact the market – people start looking or big investors start trading on SGX Nifty.

 Difference Between Sensex and Nifty

 As such, there is no difference between Sensex and Nifty because both target large-cap stocks.
 There’s no difference in the performance – you can see that in 20 years chart.